 Most of us are pretty good about scheduling time each year for our health, home and auto maintenance.
 But what about setting aside a day devoted to your financial health?
-Where you focus solely on finding, saving and possibly making yourself some money?
+A day where you focus solely on finding, saving and possibly making yourself some money?

-Before starting, check out NY Times money columnist Ron Lieber’s video about how to have a productive fiscal health day and then dive in using these eight, laser focused beginners tips:
+Before starting, it’s a good idea to check out NY Times money columnist Ron Lieber’s video about how to have a productive fiscal health day and then dive in using these eight, laser focused beginners tips:

-Check your bank statements especially if you are using autopay for subscription services such as Netflix or for magazines.
+1. Check your bank statements, especially if you are using autopay for subscription services such as Netflix or for magazines.
 If fees have gone up without your knowledge, ask why.
 Are they still worth it?
 Does it make sense to keep?
-The same goes for auto pay for monthly bills.
-Review any changes or increases in the monthly fees and if you have questions, call providers and ask why.
+The same goes for auto pay for monthly bills – review any changes or increases in the monthly fees and if you have questions, call providers and ask why.

-- Check your PMI (Private Mortgage Insurance) especially if you put less than 20% down on your home when first purchased.
+3. Check your PMI (Private Mortgage Insurance), especially if you put less than 20% down on your home when first purchased.
 If your bank doesn’t do it automatically, ask them to see if you are eligible to have the PMI removed.
 Depending on when you got the loan you may not be able to remove the PMI and would have to refinance.

-- Check phone, cable and internet fees at least once every couple of years.
+5. Check phone, cable and internet fees at least once every couple of years.
 Competition and new bundling of services may make it worth switching providers.
-But beware of introductory offers.
-Rates can significantly increase after the special offer period ends.
+But beware of introductory offers – rates can significantly increase after the special offer period ends.

-- Review your debt and put a plan in place for paying off as much as you can as soon as you can.
+8. Review your debt and put a plan in place for paying off as much as you can as soon as you can.
 Are you able to make an extra mortgage payment each year?
-Consider any unexpected money, such as gifts or bonuses and use the opportunity to eliminate or pay down a liability.
+Consider any unexpected money, such as gifts or bonuses and use the opportunity to eliminate or pay down any debts.

 Once you attend to the basics, you can dive even deeper next time.
 Make a call today to review your plan – we’d be happy to help!